How to start a fish and chips shop

 Here are some other positions you might want to hire for if you own a fish and chip shop:

-• Counter assistant – these will take orders and payments, and could also be involved in the preparation and frying of fish and chips
+• Counter assistant: these will take orders and payments, and could also be involved in the preparation and frying of fish and chips

-• Fish fryer – will cook the fish and chips to order
+• Fish fryer: will cook the fish and chips to order

 The NFFF and Seafish have partnered to offer two learning programmes in a bid to raise standards across the fish frying sector.

-• The fish frying skills qualification – covers frying skills, food hygiene, and health & safety
+• The fish frying skills qualification: covers frying skills, food hygiene, and health & safety

-Selling a fish a chip shop
+Selling a fish and chip shop

-If you’re ready to move on from the fish and chip shop sector, or to move to a new location, you can use on of the many fish and chip shop transfer agents to sell it on.
+If you’re ready to move on from the fish and chip shop sector, or to move to a new location, you can use one of the many fish and chip shop transfer agents to sell it on.

-They or a prospective buyer may want to know:
+They, or a prospective buyer, may want to know:

 • Asking price